codewithbeha/Store-Place---Administrator-Side-Client-Side-using-Language-BACKEND---PHP-FRONTEND-HTML-CSS-J/README.md

 --> FRONTEND-HTML-CSS-J

 Server using -> : XAMP-server
-Database using -> : MyAdmin
+Database using -> : phpMyAdmin